-We face uncertainty from our recent entry into the small short-term loans business.
+We face uncertainty from our recent entry into the small short-term loan business, a part of our internet finance business.

-In 2013, we started offering small short-term loans to our registered clients.
-Although this service has not generated significant revenues to date, our involvement exposes us to new risks.
+At the end of 2013, we began offering small short-term loans to our registered clients, and our involvement exposes us to new risks.
+The small short-term loan business currently constitutes part of our internet finance business.
 For example, we are exposed to risk of default by our borrowers, although we mitigate this risk by making only secured loans to our registered clients with good credit.
 We also strictly limit the total amount of loans available to each borrower.
 However, if we are unable to appropriately manage default risk in the future, our financial results may be adversely affected.
+In 2014, small short-term loans contributed US\$1.6 million (RMB9.6 million), or approximately 0.6% of our total revenues.

-In addition, our involvement in the small short-term loans business subjects us to new laws and regulations with which we have limited previous experience.
+In addition, our involvement in the small short-term loans business and internet finance business subjects us to new laws and regulations with which we have limited previous experience.
 We cannot assure you that we have fully complied with and will fully comply with all the relevant laws and regulations.
 If we fail to comply with any such laws or regulations, or if we otherwise become subject to enforcement actions under such laws or regulations, we may face significant monetary, reputational or other harm to our business.
 In addition, since we have little track record in offering small short-term loans, any perceived shortcomings in our operations in this area in the future may cause reputational harm to us.

 We must obtain approvals or licenses in order to provide small short-term loans, and the small short-term loans business should be conducted within certain restricted territory under current regulations.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulations-Regulations on Small Short-Term Loan Business."
 These laws, rules and regulations are issued by different central, provincial and local governments and enforced by different local authorities.
 Furthermore, the local authorities have broad discretion in implementing and enforcing the applicable laws, rules, regulations and governmental policies.
-As a result, there are uncertainties in the interpretation and implementation of such laws, rules, regulations and governmental policies, and occasionally, we have to depend on verbal clarifications from local government authorities.
-These laws and regulations and governmental policies are subject to change, which may impose significant costs or limitations on the way we conduct or expand our small short-term loans business, and we may not be able to adapt to all such changes on a timely basis.
+As a result, there are uncertainties in the interpretation and implementation of such laws, rules, regulations and governmental policies are subject to change, which may impose significant costs or limitations on the way we conduct or expand our small short-term loans business, and we may not be able to adapt to all such changes on a timely basis and may not be able to fully comply with the current and future laws, rules and regulations at all times.
 Failure to comply with the applicable laws and regulations and other governmental policies may result in fines, restrictions on our activities or revocation of our licenses.